govolution/avet/README.md

  ___|  '-'     '    ""       '-'   '-.'    '`      |____
 jgs~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-AVET Fabric by Daniel Sauder
+AVET Fabric by Daniel Sauder, Florian Saager

 avet_fabric.py is an assistant for building exe files with shellcode payloads for targeted attacks and antivirus evasion.